-Bias is one of the greatest barriers to effective research, so double-blind study designs have become a core part of gold-standard trials.
+Bias is one of the greatest barriers to effective research, so double-blind study designs have become a core part of gold-standard trials in methodology.

 This design blinds the researcher and the subject until the end of the trial, thereby preventing confirmation bias in either party.

 Double blinding is particularly common in the pharmaceutical sector where patients are prone to placebo effects, but it’s equally crucial in psychiatry, physics, and other hard sciences.

 The double-blind study design masks information from both researchers and subjects to reduce the odds of bias.
 It also avoids the Stanford Prison Experiment effect by preventing researchers from influencing the outcomes of their research, either consciously or unconsciously.

 Double-blind study outcomes are easier to duplicate—And replication is a core characteristic of any scientific evidence.